 Understanding Blood Pressure & Hypertension Part 3: Treatment Options

 High blood pressure, also called hypertension, is a serious condition that affects millions of people in the United States every year.
-We’ve been traveling down this journey of hypertension to better understand it, first we looked at what it is and how to identify it.
+We’ve been travelling down this journey of hypertension to better understand it, first, we looked at what it is and how to identify it.
 Then we looked at the symptoms, causes, and risks of living with it.

 If you have been diagnosed with hypertension, there are a variety of treatment options available to help you control your blood pressure and protect your health.
 Now let’s discuss steps you can take starting today to decrease those risks and protect your health.

 Treatment for High Blood Pressure

 To lower your risk of developing hypertension or if you have hypertension and are looking to reduce your risk of stroke, heart disease, or other conditions, it’s important to take steps to manage your blood pressure.
 This may include making changes to your lifestyle or taking medications.

 Being overweight or obese is a major risk factor for developing hypertension.
 Losing even a small amount of weight can help reduce your blood pressure.

 Eating a diet that is high in fresh fruits and vegetables, low-fat dairy, whole grains, and lean protein can help lower blood pressure.
 You should also limit your intake of salt, saturated fats, and added sugars.